Megamind vs. the Doom Syndicate: Plot

 Megamind finds himself overpowered by the Doom Syndicate after they learn of his facade.
 He hides in an alleyway, feeling defeated, but is confronted by Roxanne and Keiko, who remind him it is okay to ask for help from others.
 Chum also returns as Megamind tells him he is truly his sidekick.
-A rejuvenated Megamind, along with Chum, Roxanne devise a plan save the day and appoint Keiko as part of their crew.
-They make a quick stop to Everything City to gather supplies for their plan while the Doom Syndicate struggles to open the door to the control room.
+A rejuvenated Megamind, along with Chum and Roxanne, devise a plan to save the day and appoint Keiko as part of their crew.
+They make a quick stop at Everything City to gather supplies for their plan while the Doom Syndicate struggle to open the door to the control room.

 Upon breaking in, Lady Doppler presses the button to initiate the launch.
 Megamind and Roxanne face off against the Doom Syndicate to buy time for Chum to stop the launch, but are unsuccessful.
-During the City's ascent, Chum terminates the launch, but Metro City is now falling at a dangerous rate.
-Megamind leads the Doom Syndicate to a construction site, where, with the help of Roxanne and Keiko, defeats the villains one by one.
+During the City's ascent, Chum terminates the launch, with Metro City subsequently falling at a dangerous rate.
+Megamind leads the Doom Syndicate to a construction site, where he, with the help of Roxanne and Keiko, defeats the villains one by one.
 The crew manages to safely redirect Metro City back to Earth.
 Roxanne is elected the new Mayor of Metro City, while Keiko launches a hero signal as Megamind feels accomplished in his new team.

 In a mid-credits scene, the Doom Syndicate are locked back up in prison, where they are visited by Megamind's former mentor, Machiavillain.